APEX-AI/Docs/technical-whitepaper.md

 - Xepa replies "Great!, how many fans does Katy Perry have on Instagram?".

 "Xepa, I'd like to create a conract for my office to pool money for lunch."
-Xepa replies - "Great, how many people are hungry and how much does everyone spend on lunch?"
+- Xepa replies - "Great, how many people are hungry and how much does everyone spend on lunch?"

 Eventually, Xepa could be used for transactions "Xepa, please send 20 BTC to Satoshi Nakamoto as a thank you for creating the blockchain."

 The rest of this document assumes a working knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.

 ## Technology

-If you were to design an AI system that both created and optimized crypto economies you would probably consider previous uses of AI's that...
+If you were to design an AI system that created smart contracts would probably consider previous uses of AI's that...
 - Write software
 - Transact assets in finance
 - Optimize marketplaces